mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! note "Info"
-    It is worth mentioning that in simulations conducted with the JuliaGrid package, the precision of the outcomes remains unaffected even if zero entries are retained.
-However, we recommend users utilize this function instead of `dropzeros!` from the SuiteSparse package to ensure seamless functioning of all JuliaGrid functionalities.
+    In JuliaGrid simulations, retaining zero entries does not affect numerical precision.
+However, use this function instead of `dropzeros!` from SuiteSparse to ensure all JuliaGrid functionality remains consistent.

 ---

 ## [Update Generator](@id UpdateGeneratorManual)
 Finally, users can update all generator parameters defined within the [`addGenerator!`](@ref addGenerator!) function using the [`updateGenerator!`](@ref updateGenerator!) function.
 When generator parameters affect bus-level supply data, the corresponding fields in the `PowerSystem` type are updated as well.

 In short, in addition to the `generator` field, JuliaGrid also retains variables associated with generators within the `bus` field.
-As an example, let us examine one of these variables and its values derived from a previous example:
+As an example, examine one of these variables and its values derived from a previous example:
 ```@repl updateSystem
 system.bus.supply.active
 ```

-Next, we will change the active output power of `Generator 1`:
+Next, change the active output power of `Generator 1`:
 ```@example updateSystem
 updateGenerator!(system; label = "Generator 1", active = 0.9)
 nothing # hide
 ```

-As we can see, executing the function triggers an update of the observed variable:
+Executing the function triggers an update of the observed variable:
 ```@repl updateSystem
 system.bus.supply.active
 ```